GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Tank
 - relentlessly moves towards enemies, fearless behind a bulwark of heavy armor
 - resistant to explosives
-- destroying his ammo belt forces him to manually reload his machinegun (TODO: check if his LMG even requires a reload)
+- destroying his ammo belt forces him to manually reload his machinegun
 - deploying a turret or a hive will make him immediately go to it and kick it to destroy it
 - foaming him during the reload animation (up until he stands up after reloading) forces him to redo the entire reload animation